 Kids' Glee on New Year's Eve

-End 2019 with one hour of kids' glee - meaning, games - on New Year's Eve.
+New Year's Eve is here!
+Here's a way to have a little celebration with your children.
+End 2020 with one hour of kids' glee - meaning, games - on New Year's Eve.
 Then turn on a movie so adults can hang.
 Finally, end the celebration by ringing in the New Year with an early kids' countdown.
-Anytime works as long as you countdown backwards, make some noise, and yell, "Happy New Year!"
+Anytime - noon, 3pm, midnight - works as long as you countdown backwards, make some noise, and yell, "Happy New Year!"

 - A fun movie

 - A New Year's Eve countdown and toast